kihuni/Lets-Collab-frontend/README.md

-# CollabSphere Frontend
+# Lets-Collab Frontend

-Frontend for the **CollabSphere** project, a collaborative platform built for the 2025 DEV Challenge hackathon.
+Frontend for the **Lets-Collab** project, a collaborative platform built for the 2025 DEV Challenge hackathon.
 This React-based frontend provides a user-friendly interface for authentication, project/task management, and access control, styled with CSS Modules for a clean and professional look.

 ## Tech Stack
 - **React**: Frontend framework for building the UI.